Intra-Household Allocations and Consumption Inequality under Cash Transfers and Violence [Draft]

 In this paper, I study how different types of households determine adult members' allocations of time and consumption.
 Household types are characterized by the presence of partner violence and cash transfers.
 Using a collective intra-household decision making model, together with data from an experimental evaluation of a cash transfer program in Ecuador, I structurally estimate the parameters of the model.
 Then, I perform a poverty analysis at the individual level for the different types of households and find that women are substantially poorer than men, and that income distribution is more unequal for women than it is for men.
 I also find that the policy intervention generated welfare gains in terms of reducing overall and individual poverty.
 However, these welfare gains are heterogeneous among the different types of households.
 Particularly, I find that transfers are effective in reducing the gender poverty gap mainly in households where there is no violence.
 Finally, I estimate indifference scales for the different types of households to measure how much income an individual living alone needs to have in order to be as well off as when living as a couple.
 I find that men need a higher share of initial household resources compared to women, and that indifference scales for women decrease with violence and increase when the household is a beneficiary of the transfer.
-This work contributes to understand how intra-household allocation of resources takes place among different types of households, the important gender difference in poverty and inequality, and the effectiveness of poverty policies when there are factors that generate inequality in consumption.
+This work contributes to understanding how intra-household allocation of resources takes place among different types of households, the importance of gender difference in poverty and inequality, and the effectiveness of poverty policies when there are factors that generate inequality in consumption.

 Conditional Cash Transfers, Household Time Allocation and Bargaining Power: The Human Development Bonus in Ecuador [Draft]